1. SPOONBILL (Platalea leucorodia)

 A medium-sized heron, this white bird adornes itself with orange or golden plumes on its chest, head and back during the breeding season.
 As the name implies, this species maintains a symbiotic relationship with cattle – the birds that stand on the backs of large mammals pick off parasitic bugs to eat (like ticks and fleas), while egrets on the ground prey on insects disturbed by the cattle’s actions.
 You can find Cattle Egrets throughout the Algarve’s coastline, particularly in Salgados, Vilamoura, Alvor, Castro Marim, Cape St. Vincent and Ponta da Piedade.

-Among the resident birds of the Algarve, this is just a small sample of noteworthy species.
-Of course, there are many more to be found throughout the region’s diverse habitats.
+Among the resident birds of the Algarve, this is just a small set of noteworthy species.
+Of course, there are many more to be found throughout the region’s diverse habitats (including these migratory species).
 Please explore the Algarve’s main birding hotspots page for additional info.
 Enjoy!